2sic/2sxc-docs/2sxc Docs Generator/basics/data/fields/empty.md

 ---

 Empty data is a basic [data type](xref:Basics.Data.Fields.Index) and is for adding things to the UI (input form) which doesn't actually save any data.
 A common use is group-headers which contain a text, but don't result in data being stored.

+> [!TIP]
+> 2sxc 12.01 also introduces [Ephemeral Fields](xref:Basics.Data.Fields.Ephemeral) which are normal fields which don't save the value.
+Use that for fields which should behave like variables and not be saved.

 ## Features